Eduardismund/Faculty-work/Second Semester/Graph algorithms/Assignments/README.md

 # Assignments

 The assignments contributed to the final grade, their median having a 40% impact on the final grade.
+They were solved one after another in the same project.

 I've also solved the bonus which required implementing the first assignment in C++ (adding approximately 0.5 points to the **final** grade).
 ## Assignment Grades